 Choo choo!
 Another set of profQUOTES chugging down the track!
-Send in your profQUOTES mathnews@student.math.uwaterloo.ca or drop them off in the ever present BLACK BOX just outside the Comfy Lounge
+Send in your profQUOTES to mathnews@student.

 I MACK @ UW

 New 2003 Orientation Positions

 Well, it's official we have three new Orientation Directors for the double cohort; Kenny and Snuggles, don't let the door hit you on the way out.
 Jokes.